 A shipper cannot send items that have not been requested by the addressee or use COD services to collect funds owing to the customer (shipper) from a previous transaction.
 All money orders, bank drafts and certified cheques for the collected amount must be made payable to Canada Post.
 The shipper assumes all risks associated with payments by money order, bank draft and certified cheque.

 If the addressee cannot be located, fails or refuses to pay the COD amount, the item is returned to the sender but the COD service fee is not refunded.
-Visit the applicable Parcel Services Terms and Conditions available at canadapost.ca/generalterms or at a post office.
+The applicable COD Terms and Conditions are available at canadapost.ca/generalterms and at the post office.

 A COD item cannot be returned or refunded through Canada Post once it has been accepted by the addressee.

 To cancel a Collect on Delivery charge, the sender must supply the post office administrator with a letter authorizing the cancellation or change to the Collect on Delivery amount and the mailing receipt.
 The sender must pay Canada Post for all expenses incurred by such changes.
 Should the addressee want a refund for a Collect on Delivery item, this must be arranged between the sender and the addressee.